 “You knew?”
 I ask, shocked.

-“I suspected, but the way that he looked at you at the wedding drove it home.
+“I always suspected, but the way that he looked at you at the wedding drove it home.
 I didn’t say anything because I knew that you were with Christian and it wouldn’t go anywhere, but…” he trails off.
 But, what?
 Does he think I’m trying to hook up with Brian?
 Is he insane?

 “I need to talk to him, Dad.
 He made his feelings quite clear to me on New Year’s Eve, but I don’t think I made my feelings clear to him.
 Hell, he even made his intentions clear to Christian, and now he’s sending me flowers.
 I need to nip this in the bud.”